-Limited Liability Corporations (continued) If the business is a single-member LLC, the IRS treats the LLC as a sole proprietorship and profits are reported on Schedule C of the individual 1040 tax return.
+Limited Liability If the business is a single-member LLC, the IRS treats the LLC as a sole Corporations proprietorship and profits are reported on Schedule C of the individual 1040 tax (continued) return.
 If the business has at least two members, the LLC prepares and files IRS Form 1065, Partnership Return of Income each year, which must be reviewed to assess the viability of the business.
 LLC profits are allocated to each of the owners according to the profit-sharing arrangement set up in the LLC operating agreement.
 Each owner is given a Schedule K-1, which shows each owner's share of LLC income, loss, deductions, credits and other items from the LLC business.
 The owner's share of income is carried over to the Schedule E of IRS Form 1040.
 Both depreciation and depletion may be added back to repayment income in proportion to the applicant's share of income.
 A negative amount (loss) must not be used to offset other family income for repayment and/or annual income.
-See S-Corporations for tax return filing requirements if the LLC has an IRS Form 8832 "Entity Classification Election" which reflects an S or C Corporation.
-S Corporations Form 1040, Schedule 1: Rental real estate, royalties, partnerships, S corporations, trusts, etc. Schedule E (Form 1040): Total rental real estate and royalty income or (loss) or Part V Summary, Total income or (loss) The owner's income will be reflected on the 'compensation of Form 1120-S or if the owner pays themself through W-2's, th on the 'salaries and wages' line on the IRS Form 1120-S. Th and 'salaries and wages' is transferred to the applicant's IRS depreciation and depletion may be added back to repayment applicant's share income.
-A negative amount (loss) must not family income for repayment and/or annual income his income will be reflected e 'compensation of officers' Form 1040; both income in proportion to the
+See S-Corporations for tax return filing requirements if the LLC has an IRS Form 8832 "Entity Classification Election" which refle Corporation.
+C.C Farm 1040 Saladala 1.
+Pantal maladata manakina IDC F 1120C IIC S Corporations Form 1040, Schedule 1: Rental real estate, royalties, partnerships, S corporations, trusts, etc. IRS Form 1120S, U.S. Income Tax Return for an partiterships, 5 corporations, trusts, etc. "S" Corporation (IRS Schedule E (Form 1040): Total rental real estate and Form 1120S) royalty income or (loss) or Part V Summary, Total income or (loss) Schedule K-1 (Form income of (loss) 1120S), Shareholder's Share of Income, Deductions, Credits, etc. The owner's income will be reflected on the 'compensation of officers' line on the IRS Form 1120-S or if the owner pays themself through W-2's, this income will be reflected on the 'salaries and wages' line on the IRS Form 1120-S. The 'compensation of officers' and 'salaries and wages' is transferred to the applicant's IRS Form 1040; both depreciation and depletion may be added back to repayment income in proportion to the applicant's share income.
+A negative amount (loss) must not be used to offset other family income for repayment and/or annual income oc used to offset offer raining moonie for repayment and or annual moonie

 If the applicant reports a significant increase or decrease in their self-employment income or does not have two full years of filed tax returns, the applicant must submit the most recent year-to-date profit and loss and balance statement.
 The Verification of Business Expenses, located in Appendix 8 of this Handbook, provides a sample format for recording business expenses.
 The profit and loss and balance statement or Verification of Business Expenses must be signed by the owner of the business or a tax professional (not required to be audited).
 The year-to-date profit and loss statement and Verification of Business Expenses is only used to analyze the income trend of the business when calculating annual income if there is a significant increase or decrease in self-employment income.
-Repayment income should only be based on the reported earnings of the previous two years of previous successful employment in a similar line of work.
-The applicant has two years of previous the same products or services as the current business.
+Repayment income should only be based on the reported earnings of the previous two years of filed tax returns, unless the Loan Originator documents that the applicant has two years of previous successful employment in a similar line of work.
+The applicant's individual tax returns must reflect a history of receiving income at the same (or greater) level in a field that provides the same products or services as the current business.